 A potentially simple start to answering the general question posed above would be to focus on the case $n = 6$ and try to construct a violation-producing clique for some number of copies $k \geq 4$.
-A crude, back-of-the-envelope attempt to find a $K_{17}$ for $k = 4$ and $n = 6$, along the lines of how a $K_5$ is constructed when $k = 2$ and $n = 4, 5$, fails.
-The ten edges of $K_5$, as shown in \Cref{fig:K_5_with_n_45}, are divided into two disjoint subsets such that the exclusivity within each set is determined by one of the copies of the $4$- or $5$-cycle PR box, with no edge from any of the copies being used more than once (\ie no edge from a single copy determines more than one edge of $\Gamma^2$ that appears in the clique).
-A similar division of the edge set of $K_{17}$ into four disjoint subsets (so that each copy handles exclusivity for one subset without repeating exclusivity due to any edge) is impossible. $K_{17}$ has $136$ edges; dividing them into four subsets would result in at least one copy being assigned $34$ edges.
+A crude, back-of-the-envelope attempt to find a $K_{17}$ for $k = 4$ and $n = 6$ along the lines of how a $K_5$ is constructed when $k = 2$ and $n = 4, 5$ fails.
+The ten edges of $K_5$, as shown in \Cref{fig:K_5_with_n_45}, are divided into two disjoint subsets such that the edges in each subset are determined by one of the copies of the $4$- or $5$-cycle PR box, with no edge from any of the copies being used more than once (\ie no edge from a single copy determines more than one edge of $\Gamma^2$ that appears in the clique $K_5$).
+A similar division of the edge set of $K_{17}$ into four disjoint subsets, in such a way that each copy handles the edges in one of these subsets without repeating the use of any of its edges, is impossible. $K_{17}$ has $136$ edges; dividing them into four subsets would result in at least one copy being assigned $34$ edges.
 However, the exclusivity graph of an $n$-cycle PR box has a total of $3n$ edges, which for $n = 6$ amounts to $18$ edges, far fewer than the required $34$.
-This means that, in any potential realisation of $K_{17}$, edges from at least one of the copies would have to be reused multiple times to determine edges (exclusivity between joint events) within $K_{17}$.
-And the problem only gets worse as the number of copies $k$ increases: for a fixed $n$, the size of a violation-producing clique $K_{2^k + 1}$ increases exponentially, with its total number of edges being $2^{2k-1} + 2^{k-1}$, while the number of edges in the exclusivity graph of a single copy remains fixed as $3n$, so that the number of edges they could cover without repetitions grows linearly, as $3nk$.
+This means that, in any potential realization of $K_{17}$ within $\Gamma^4$, edges from at least one of the copies would have to be reused multiple times to determine edges of $\Gamma^4$ (exclusivity between joint events) lying in the clique $K_{17}$.
+And the problem only gets worse as the number of copies $k$ increases: for a fixed $n$, the size of a violation-producing clique $K_{2^k + 1}$ increases exponentially with $k$, with its total number of edges being $2^{2k-1} + 2^{k-1}$, while the number of edges of the exclusivity graph of an individual copy remains fixed as $3n$, so that the number of edges that $k$ copies could cover without repetitions grows linearly, as $3nk$.
 Therefore, finding a violation-producing clique would require a much more intricate construction than the case of $K_5$, underscoring the complexity of this problem.
-This further emphasizes the power of our established connection, and exploitation of, Ramsey theory.
+This further emphasizes the power and potential of our established connection to -- and exploitation of -- Ramsey theory.

-We conclude hoping that this work provides a more physics and hence application-oriented motivation for mathematicians to pursue research in Ramsey theory while also motivating physicists to come up with clever techniques for finding Ramsey numbers and contribute back to the field of mathematics.